Last updated: October 03, 2024

 Although closing costs vary by lender, you can often expect to pay them when you take out a home equity loan.
 In most cases, closing costs are between 2% - 5% of the entire cost of the total loan.
 This may add up to thousands of dollars and can be added to your total loan amount.
 Examples of fees and closing costs you may be responsible for paying include:

-• Origination and/or Application fees: This is a set fee to apply of rand originate your loan.
+- Origination and/or Application fees: This is a set fee to apply for and originate your loan.

-Discover Home Loans offers home equity loans with $0 fees and $0 costs due at closing, saving you money over the life of your loan.
+Discover Home Loans offers home equity loans with $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs due at closing.

 HELOCs in California